Relative compactified Jacobians of linear systems on Enriques surfaces: The canonical bundle

-Before starting, let us emphasize that \begin{lemma} The canonical bundle of $X$ is trivial if and only if the canonical bundle of $N$ is trivial. \end{lemma} \begin{proof} The only if part is clear, since $\Phi': N \to X$ is \'etale, so we only need to address the if part.
-Recall the definition of $L$ from formula (\ref{define L}).
-If $\omega_N \cong _N$, then $\Phi^*\omega_X\cong _N$, implying either that $\omega_X$ is trivial, or that it is isomorphic to $L$.
-To conclude the proof, we make the following two claims.
-Consider a point $t \in U$ and denote as usual by $X_t$ the fiber over $t$.
-The first claim is that $L_{X_t}$ is not trivial, which follows immediately from (\ref{pullback jacobians}).
-Whilst the second claim is that $({\omega_X})_{|X_t}$ is trivial.
-This follows immediately from the fact that $\omega_{X_t}$ and $N_{X_t|X}$ are trivial.
-Hence, $\omega_X$ cannot be isomorphic to $L$, and the Lemma is proved. \end{proof}
+\begin{prop} Let the assumptions be as in Theorem \ref{thm smooth}.
+The following are equivalent\\ $i)$The canonical bundle of $Y$ is trivial;\\ $ii)$The canonical bundle of $N$ is trivial;\\ $iii)$The canonical bundle of $\Nt$ is trivial. \end{prop} \begin{proof} Since $\Phi: N \to Y$ and $\Psi: \Nt \to N$ are \'etale, we only need to prove that $ii)$ implies $i)$ and that $iii)$ implies $ii)$.
+We start with the first implication, so let us suppose that $\omega_N \cong \mc O_N$.
+Recall from formula (\ref{define L}) the definition of $L$.
+Then $\Phi^*\omega_Y\cong \mc O_N$, implying that either $\omega_Y$ is trivial, or that it is isomorphic to $L$.
+Consider a point $t \in U$ and denote, as usual, by $Y_t$ the fiber over $t$.
+To conclude we make the following two claims.
+The first is that $L_{Y_t}$ is not trivial, which follows immediately from (\ref{pullback jacobians}).
+Whilst the second claim is that $({\omega_Y})_{|Y_t}$ is trivial which follows immediately from the fact that $\omega_{Y_t}$ and $N_{Y_t|Y}$ are trivial.
+Hence, $\omega_Y \ncong L$.
+The same argument applies to show that the canonical bundle of $\Nt$ is trivial if and only if the canonical bundle of $N$ is trivial.
+In fact, the only thing we need is that on each fiber the double cover $\Nt_t \to N_t$ is non-trivial, and this is a consequence of Corollary \ref{universal cover and norm map}. \end{proof}